aperum/dotfiles/.config/awesome/freedesktop/README.rst

 Description
 -----------

-This is a port of awesome-freedesktop_ to Awesome_ 4.x.
+A port of awesome-freedesktop_ to Awesome_ 4.x.

 See branches_ for previous versions.

-Since the introduction of Menubar_ as core library for providing Freedesktop.org menu functionalities in Awesome, we can now avoid all the dirty work by just exploiting ``menubar.utils`` functions.
+Since the introduction of Menubar_ as a core library to provide Freedesktop.org functionalities in Awesome, we can now avoid the dirty work by simply exploiting ``menubar.utils``.

-At the initial status of this port, the menu is pretty much complete, while the desktop icons are very basic, so the long term objective will be to complete functionalities on this part too.
+At the moment, the menu is complete, while the desktop icons are rather simple.
+Our goal is to add the following features:

-More specifically, the todo list is:

-- A better way to handle desktop icons path
+- A better way to handle desktop icons path.
-- Ability to drag and line up icons
+- Ability to drag and line up icons.
 - Event-based signals, in particular:
-    - Updating trash icon according to its status
+    - Updating trash icon according to its status.
-    - Dynamic update (no need to restart Awesome to see changes on desktop)
+    - Dynamic update (no need to restart Awesome to see changes on the desktop).

 Screenshot
 ----------

 .. image:: screenshot.png
     :align: center
-    :alt: Showcase of Freedesktop support in Awesome, using Adwaita icons
+    :alt: Showcase of Freedesktop.org support in Awesome, using Adwaita icons

 Installation and usage
 ----------------------